auth0/docs/articles/libraries/auth0js/index.md

 #### With Email

+One option for Passwordless authentication is using email.
 Once you have configured a passwordless `email` connection, you can request a link or a code to be sent via email that will allow the receiver to sign in to your application.

 ##### Link